Non-Cooperative Rational Interactive Proofs: Upper Bounds: ncRIP Protocols with Utility Gap

 \begin{proof} Since $s$ does not satisfy~Observation~\ref{gaprestate}, there exists a reachable subform~$H_I$ and prover~$P_j$ acting on $H_I$ such that the following holds.
 Without loss of generality, let $\mu_j(s,x) \in L_k$.

 \end{proof}

-Using Claim~\ref{intervalsse}, if the polynomial-time Turing machine is able to test {\em any} SSE $s$ with $\tilde{u}(x,s)$ in a subinterval profile, for all subinterval profiles, it is guaranteed to find one that satisfies~Observation~\ref{gaprestate}.
+Using Lemma~\ref{intervalsse}, if the polynomial-time Turing machine is able to test {\em any} SSE $s$ with $\tilde{u}(x,s)$ in a subinterval profile, for all subinterval profiles, then it is guaranteed to find one that satisfies~Observation~\ref{gaprestate}.
 This is because a dominant SSE of an ncRIP protocol is guaranteed to exist and its expected payment profile must belong to some subinterval profile.

-However, as there are $O(\alpha(n))$ subintervals for each of the $p(n)$ provers, there are $O(\alpha(n)^{p(n)})$ total subinterval profiles and a polynomial-time machine cannot test SSEs for each of them.
+However, there are still $O(\alpha(n))$ subintervals for each prover, and thus $O(\alpha(n)^{p(n)})$ total subinterval profiles.
+A polynomial-time machine cannot test SSEs for each of them.

-To reduce the search space further, we show that it is sufficient to consider subintervals of the \defn{total expected payment} interval and test an SSE $s$ for each of them.
-To test if an SSE $s$ satisfies~Observation~\ref{gaprestate}, we go bottom-up in the game tree reachable under $s$ to find the dominant SSE on each subforms (which always exists in an ncRIP protocol).

-Recall that a SSE $s$ weakly-dominant if for any player~$i$ and SSE~$s'$, $u_i(s)\geq u_i(s')$.
-We can such strategies by only querying for the total expected payment intervals using the~next lemma.
+To reduce the search space further, we show that it is sufficient to consider subintervals of the {total expected payment} rather than individual and test an SSE $s$ for each of them.
+Recall that a SSE $s$ is weakly dominant if for any player~$i$ and SSE~$s'$, $u_i(s)\geq u_i(s')$.

-\begin{lemma}\lemlabel{maxsse} If a weakly-dominant SSE exists then a strategy profile $s$ is a weakly-dominant SSE if and only if $s$ is an SSE and $s$ maximizes the sum of utilities of all players among all SSEs. \end{lemma}
+\begin{lemma}\lemlabel{maxsse} If a weakly-dominant SSE exists, then a strategy profile $s$ is a weakly-dominant SSE if and only if $s$ is an SSE and $s$ maximizes the sum of utilities of all players among all SSEs. \end{lemma}

-Using~\lemref{maxsse}, we can divide the total expected payment range $[-1,1]$ into $\alpha(n)/4$-sized subintervals, and query whether a strategy profile has a total expected payment in a given interval.\footnote{We maintain a constant total budget for $V$; the payments in our protocols can be scaled so that total is in $[-1,1]$.}

-We are now ready to prove the upper bounds on the power of our ncRIP classes.
+We are now ready to prove the upper bound for ncRIP classes with constant, polynomial, and exponential utility gap.

 \paragraph*{Constant utility gap} Using~\lemref{pruning} and~\lemref{maxsse}, simulating a constant-gap protocol using a $\sf{P^{\sf{NEXP}[O(1)]}}$ machine $M$ is straightforward.
 We give a high-level overview below.